mediamanDE/angular-mm-responsive-image/README.md

 The component accepts the following inputs:

 - `sources` An array of sources (`{width: number, src: string}`)
-- `fallbackSource` The default image source
+- `fallbackSource` The default image source.
+If not set, it will be the smallest source from the `sources` array
 - `alt` The alt-attribute value of the image

 ## License